Yonle/nodeJsVoip/Fork Notice.md

 var io = require('socket.io')(server, { log: false });
 ```
 #### V2.0 Changes
 Added Room handler as well. and added `roomSize` for calculating User size.
-Renamed `server.js` as `index.js`
+Renamed `server.js` as `index.js`.
+Changed transport from **HTTP Polling(The default)** as **Websocket** since there's a good reason why i use Websocket:
+ - VoIP, is **NOT** Better with HTTP Polling, Since they're upgrade everytime, A audio will got cut a little and can caused a fatal issue.
+ - We do not want to send a lot of request to server.
+ - VoIP in Web, Only better with **Websocket**.

 ## Frontend Changes
 ### 1. I modified `index.html`